 First off have you ever looked for a job before?
 Was it a good time?
 Did you get calls right away for the role you applied for?
 Maybe, but I doubt it.
 Looking for a job is one of the most stressful things a person can do.
 There is uncertainty, sometimes depression as the savings start to dwindle, and weeks can turn into months for some people.
 This may have happened to you in your past.
 So final question, after you get that new role why is it that you forget what you just went through?
 Listen, I am not trying to beat up anybody here but think about it for a moment.

 Are you recruiting machines or robots?
 NO, of course not!
 So why are you so robotic with your approach?
-When I train new recruiters, one of the first things I ask them to think about while they are waiting for the computer to warm up, getting a coffee, or generally just sitting there is to take a few moments to remember YOUR journey to this new job or the jobs you have had in the past.
+When I train new recruiters, one of the first things I ask them to think about while they are waiting for the computer to warm up, getting a coffee, thinking about how to use their credit card reward points, or generally just sitting there is to take a few moments to remember YOUR journey to this new job or the jobs you have had in the past.
 Carry that through with you when you are talking to candidates and sometimes remind managers of the same thing that they more than likely went through as well.
 When you look at it through this lens you gain a better perspective.

 Secondly, get out from behind the emails and pick up the phone.
 It is now easier than ever to find contact information for prospective candidates, and the ones that applied gave you that information!
 I am not saying to not send an email, but call first and if you cannot reach them then send a follow-up email.
 If you do reach them one of the first things you should do after introducing yourself is ask them, “How is your day going?”
 The actual human approach is more than refreshing for so many people getting inundated with recruiters and sourcers wanting something from them without really asking or caring about what the candidate wants.
 That is a shame.